IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/access-config.md

           certSecretName: ishtar-host-tls
 ```

-This will allow access to LM at:
+This will allow access to TNCO at:

 | Service | Secure Endpoint        | Insecure Endpoint     |
 | ------- | ---------------------- | --------------------- |